tompascall/web-log/README.md

 - For the moment the tool only works with [chromedriver](https://sites.google.com/a/chromium.org/chromedriver/getting-started).
 You have to install it if you haven't done yet.

+The logging interface supported by Selenium isn’t available in geckodriver (read more about this issue [here](https://github.com/mozilla/geckodriver/issues/284))

 - Clone the project and install npm packages.

 ## Usage